rijksuniversiteit-groningen/docker-cds/docs/source/visualization/rugplot/histograms.rst

    wget https://datahub.io/machine-learning/iris/r/iris.csv

-or by adding the link in the previous command to the JSON template that will be created in the first step to create the histogram.
+or by adding the link in the previous command to the JSON template that will be created in the second step to create the histogram.

 Creating a histogram using the ``rugplot`` container
 ****************************************************